karimfatkhul/AIS-Connector-Libraray/docs/source/implementation.rst

 		        log("Started scanning.");
 		    }

-The following snippet shows how to start a scan:
+The following snippet shows how to stop a scan:

 	::